Water Conservation

 Current conditions

-The City of Medicine Hat is in regular communication with Alberta Environment and Protected Areas (EPA) regarding the current river levels.
+The City of Medicine Hat is in regular communication with Alberta Environment and Protected Areas (EPA) regarding the current river levels and drought conditions.
+To determine the current conditions and Water Shortage Management Plan phase requirements, the City and EPA refer to recent precipitation and temperatures, forecasted weather conditions, upstream reservoir and river levels as well as other data.
 As information on the watershed is shared, the City is prepared to respond if necessary.

-Scale showing dry water conditions in Medicine Hat
+Scale showing normal water conditions in Medicine Hat

-At this time, there is no imminent concern with the City’s raw water supply from the South Saskatchewan River that could affect the Water Treatment Plant operations in treating and providing potable water to the City’s distribution system.
+At this time, there is no immediate concern with the City's water supply from the South Saskatchewan River that could impact the Water Treatment Plant operations in treating and providing safe and reliable water to the community.

 Water shortage management plan